Zonnebloem College Estate

-I’m learning the purpose of all the organizations on the campus of Zonnebloem College Estate where I volunteer in Cape Town.
-In addition to the Shine Centre facility and two primary schools, Zonnebloem has a foster home, a crèche, and buildings housing various offices for religious, political, and spiritual organizations.
-In the morning I’m at The Shine Centre’s facility teaching reading and writing to young children.
-Some afternoons I also volunteer at Zonnebloem Cottage Foster Home.
+I’m learning the purpose of organizations on the campus of Zonnebloem College Estate where I volunteer in Cape Town.
+In addition to the Shine Centre and two primary schools, there’s a foster home, crèche, and buildings housing offices for religious, political, and spiritual organizations.
+In the morning I’m at The Shine Centre facility teaching reading and writing.
+Some afternoons, I also volunteer at Zonnebloem Cottage Foster Home.

-Established in 1858 by the Anglican Church, Zonnebloem School was the first African School on the Cape Peninsula.
+Established in 1858 by the Anglican Church, Zonnebloem school was the first African School on South Africa’s Cape Peninsula.
 Then Governor of the Cape Colony – Sir George Grey – saw the school as a way to educate the sons of African chiefs and expose them to the world of the British.
-As well as being Governor of the Cape during his lifetime Sir George Grey was a soldier, explorer, writer, Governor of South Australia, and both Governor and Premier of New Zealand.
+During his lifetime Sir Grey was a soldier, explorer, writer, Governor of South Australia, and both Governor and Premier of New Zealand.

 Robert Gray was the first Anglican Bishop of Cape Town.
-He supported the Zonnebloem School and hoped some of the African students would become missionaries for the Anglican Church.
-In addition to basic subjects, the school taught students trades such as carpentry, tailoring, bricklaying, and printing.
+He supported the Zonnebloem School and hoped some of the African students would become missionaries.
+In addition to basic subjects, the school taught students potential trades, like carpentry, tailoring, bricklaying, and printing.

-In May 2009 the Fikelela AIDs Project in partnership with Home from Home (see May 22nd blog) established the Zonnebloem Cottage Foster Home on the grounds of Zonnebloem Estate.
-Some of the organizations with offices near the orphanage include the South African Faith and Family Institute (SAFFI), the Institute for Justice and Reconciliation (IJR), and Cape Town Interfaith Initiative which includes members from the Christian, Jewish, Hindu, Sufi, Islam, Bahai, and African Traditional faiths.
-IJR’s mission is “cultivating the potential for reconciliation and socio-economic justice in Africa through strategic partnerships and carefully constructed interventions”.
+In May 2009, the Fikelela AIDs Project in partnership with Home from Home (see May 22 blog post) established the Zonnebloem Cottage Foster Home on the grounds of Zonnebloem Estate.
+Some of the organizations with offices near the orphanage include the South African Faith and Family Institute (SAFFI), the Institute for Justice and Reconciliation (IJR), and the Cape Town Interfaith Initiative.
+The Interfaith Initiative includes members from the Islam, Christian, Jewish, Hindu, Sufi, Bahai, and African Traditional faiths.
+IJR’s mission is “cultivating the potential for reconciliation and socio-economic justice in Africa through partnerships and carefully constructed interventions”.

 The children at the foster home range in age from 5 to 13 years.
 At present there are 6 children living in the cottage: